gsingh93/ggp-rs/README.md

 ggp-rs [![Build Status](https://travis-ci.org/gsingh93/ggp-rs.svg?branch=master)](https://travis-ci.org/gsingh93/ggp-rs) [![](https://meritbadge.herokuapp.com/ggp-rs)](https://crates.io/crates/ggp-rs)
 ======

 `ggp-rs` is a library for creating GGP (general game playing) players in Rust that is based off of [GGP Base](https://github.com/ggp-org/ggp-base).
 While GGP Base allows the creation of players backed by a propositional network or a logic prover, this library currently only supports logic prover based players.
-The performance of this logic prover is comparable, if not faster, than the one in GGP Base.
+The performance of this logic prover is comparable to the one in GGP Base.

 Please file an [issue](https://github.com/gsingh93/ggp-rs/issues) to report a bug or request a feature.
 Pull requests are welcome.